JunlingWang0512/Covid-prediction-analysis/impactanalysis/README.md

 [Interrupted time series analysis using autoregressive integrated moving average (ARIMA) models: a guide for evaluating large-scale health interventions](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-021-01235-8) A systematic introduction to ARIMA Interrupted Time Series with working example.
 I think it is the most complex degree we can reach.

+[Using intervention time series analysis to assess the effects of imperfectly identifiable natural events: a general method and example](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/1471-2288-6-16) Most ITSA are used for estimating policy, since clear start date.
+However, clear start date is not available and essential in most situation.
+This paper discuss the related issues.

 [its.package](https://cran.r-project.org/web/packages/its.analysis/index.html) R package for interrupted time series, based on Type-2 Sum Squares ANCOVA Lagged Dependent Variable model.
 I think it is too complex to implement in our situation.
 But it is still a good preparation.

 Even though the interrupted time series is not best, we can use the arguments in these papers for solider work.
 I think they are enough for such a student project.